vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sun Jul 27 03:18:15 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Mon Jul 28 03:16:59 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER